-Invest in Hiring Managers
+#4 Invest in Hiring Managers.

 If you haven't already, this is the time to start building relationships with your hiring managers.
-Research proves hiring managers are four times more influential than other recruiting performance factors and having a solid relationship with your hiring manager is the biggest driver of recruitment.
+Having a solid relationship with your hiring manager is one of the biggest drivers of successful recruitment.
 You'll need their expertise when it comes time to craft candidate personas again for open roles, so use this time to establish a strong rapport.